-A 3-Year-Old Girl And Several Other Children Are Among The 17 Killed In California Mudslides
+A 3-Year-Old Girl And Several Children Are Among The 17 Dead In California Mudslides

-A 3-year-old girl and several other children are among the 17 dead after flooding and mudslides swept through Southern California on Tuesday, destroying homes and burying roads in the process.
+A 3-year-old girl and several other children are among the 17 dead after flooding and mudslides swept through Southern California on Tuesday, destroying homes and burying roads.

-Kailly Benitez, 3, was the youngest victim, the Santa Barbara County Sheriff's Office said Thursday.
-Three other children were killed in the mudslides: Peerawat Sutthithepn, 6, Jonathan Benitez, 10, and Sawyer Corey, 12.
-The oldest person killed was James Mitchell, 89.
+The youngest victim was identified as Kailly Benitez, 3, the Santa Barbara County Sheriff's Office said Thursday.
+Three other children were killed in the mudslides: Peerawat Sutthithepn, 6; Jonathan Benitez, 10; and Sawyer Corey, 12.
+The oldest victim was James Mitchell, 89.

-The cause of death for all of the victims was listed as "multiple traumatic injuries due to flash flood with mudslides due to recent wildfire."
-They were all Montecito residents.
+All of the victims were Montecito residents and the cause of death was listed as "multiple traumatic injuries due to flash flood with mudslides due to recent wildfire."

-The destructive flooding and mudslides began before dawn Tuesday when the first significant storm of the season dumped several inches of rain across the wildfire-scarred hills of Southern California, including in Santa Barbara County where the state's largest recorded wildfire raged less than a month ago.
+The destructive flooding and mudslides began before dawn Tuesday when the first significant storm of the season dumped several inches of rain across the wildfire-scarred hills of Southern California, including Santa Barbara County where the state's largest recorded wildfire raged less than a month ago.
 As the rain came down, hillsides previously covered in vegetation gave way, releasing powerful flows of mud, loose branches, rocks and other debris into neighborhoods.

-The slides destroyed about 100 homes and damaged 300 others, officials said Wednesday.
-Eight people still remain missing.

-Death Toll Climbs To 17 As Crews Continue Search For California Mudslide Survivors
+A total of 43 people were considered missing Thursday.
+That number included individuals with "active missing person case files," Brown explained, as well as others that were reported as unaccounted for.
+The number represents a significant increase from Thursday morning, when only eight people were reported missing.

 This Is How California Officials Alerted Millions Of People As Wildfires Approached Homes